taowenwei/mongodb-grafana-plugin/INSTALL.md

 <img src="./imgs/datasource-config.png" alt="plugin" style="zoom: 50%;" />

+DON'T click the `Save & test` button yet. let's do it at step 7.

 6. debug the frontend

 since it is a debug build in step 3 `npm run dev`, you code change in the frontend will take effect immediately. open a chrome's inspector, just do an `Empty Cache and Hard Reload` to load the new change(s).

 you will then be able to view the source, set breakpoints, step through the code; just like debugging any react.js apps